-- SWICA does not work with brokers or agents who call from abroad or make promises about reduced premiums.
-Insurance cover depends on the individual requirements of insured persons.
-These circumstances can be clarified only during a professional advisory meeting.
-If you have questions about your insurance cover, please call our free customer service line on 0800 80 90 80 (24 hours a day).
-Of course, you can also request a quotation online or ask for a face-to-face consultation either at your home or at one of our branches.
+SWICA rejects all dubious practices of this sort.
+SWICA does not share customer information with third parties and does not therefore work with brokers or agents who call from abroad or make groundless promises about reduced premiums.
+Insurance cover depends on the individual requirements of each insured person.
+These circumstances can only be clarified during a professional advisory meeting.

-- SWICA does not share customer information with third parties.
 If someone calls you, allegedly on behalf of SWICA, please ask the caller the following questions: